ippontech/blog-usa/posts/redux-sagas-all-you-need-to-know.md

 They are designed to be run in parallel with your Redux reducers, which means they don't block the main thread and can be used in conjunction with other Redux middleware (e.g., Redux Thunk).

 ## Why use Redux Sagas?
-One of the most significant advantages of Redux Sagas over other middleware like is their handling of side effects natively.
+One of the most significant advantages of Redux Sagas over other middleware is their handling of side effects natively.
 As we know, side effects are the operations that affect our application's state outside the current scope of a function.

 Sagas solve this problem by providing a simple way to manage and control these side effects.
 They also provide a centralised location for all your side effects code, which enables you to separate complex async logic from our components, making them more reusable.
 Sagas provide a more robust way to manage long-running processes such as WebSocket connections or polling APIs.

-They also provide an action dispatch flow that allows to pause, delay and cancel promises, making it easier to handle race conditions, manage errors and provide more control over side effects.

-Another advantage of using Redux Sagas is that they allow us to test our code more efficiently.
-Since Sagas manage async in a very isolated way, you can test them just like you test your reducers, which makes your app more robust over time.

 ## Comparison to other state management
 Let’s compare Redux Sagas with other popular React state management libraries.
 The two we’ll look at are the Context API and Redux without Sagas.